Eczema is a problem in which patches of skin turn over into inflamed, itchy, cracked, and rough. Some types can also cause blisters.

 Eczema has no known cause.?:

-Atopic eczema is now thought to be related to defective production of skin protein called filaggrin in many cases.
+Atopic Eczema is currently considered to be related to bad production of skin protein called filaggrin in many cases.

 What are some triggers for atopic eczema?:

 Sweat, soap and clothing.
-Environmental factors play an important role in triggering atopic eczema.
-It is not unusual for patients with atopic eczema to note that sweating during exercise, using harsh detergents, or wearing wool clothing can produce itching and trigger flares of atopic eczema.
+Cause of Environmental factors plays a significant role in initiating Atopic Eczema.
+It is not uncommon for patients with atopic Eczema to note that sweating during a workout, using harsh detergents, or wearing wool clothes can produce itching and trigger flares of atopic Eczema.

-Any patient who has just developed Eczema should understand that it is a skin disease but not just skin deep.
-It calls for long term management rather than short term recovery.
-There is no short cut to cure Eczema.
-Local creams or lotions help only for a short time and one should ask one's doctor about the 'long term nature and treatment' of this disease before starting any therapy.
+Any patient who has just developed Eczema should understand that it is a skin disease, not just skin deep.
+It calls for long-term management rather than short-term recovery.
+There is no shortcut to cure Eczema.
+Local creams or lotions help only for a short time.
+Before starting therapy, one should ask one's doctor about this disease's 'long term nature and treatment'.

 What are the complications of Eczema?:

 The main complications are - recurrent bacterial infection, alopecia and scarring if not treated.